Nirvana (Buddhism): Synonymous with moksha and vimutti

 Ceto-vimutti becomes permanent, only with the attainment of pañña-vimutti.
-According to Gombrich and other scholars, these may be a later development within the canon, reflecting a growing emphasis in earliest Buddhism on prajña, instead of the liberating practice of dhyana; it may also reflect a successful assimilation of non-Buddhist meditation practices in ancient India into the Buddhist canon.
-According to Anālayo, the term uttari-vimutti (highest liberation) is also widely used in the early buddhist texts to refer to liberation from the cycle of rebirth.
+According to Gombrich and other scholars, this distinction may be a later development within the canon, reflecting a growing emphasis in earliest Buddhism on prajña, instead of the liberating practice of dhyana; it may also reflect a successful assimilation of non-Buddhist meditation practices in ancient India into the Buddhist canon.
+According to Anālayo, the term uttari-vimutti (highest liberation) is also widely used in the early Buddhist texts to refer to liberation from the cycle of rebirth.